Contents

 An example of an apochromatic refractor is the Meade 6000 Series:

-Petzvals are a category of quadruplet (four lens) apochromatic refractor telescopes.
+Petzvals are a category of quadruplet (four-lens) apochromatic refractor telescopes.

 An example Petzval refractor is the William Optics RedCat 51LX:

-Newtonian reflectors tend to be big and heavy, but provide good value for money in terms of aperture and performance.
+Newtonian reflectors tend to be big and heavy but provide good value for money in terms of aperture and performance.

 An example newtonian reflector astrograph is the Orion Astrograph 8 or 10 inch f/3.9:

-Rowe-Ackermann Schmidt Astrographs (RASA)
+Rowe-Ackermann Schmidt Astrograph (RASA)

 RASA telescopes are a range of Celestron astrographs.
 They are dedicated to astrophotography and can only be used with dedicated astro cameras, and not DSLRs or similar mirrorless cameras.